 The Neighborhood Project Matching Grant Program provides matching grants, of up to $3,000, to neighborhood groups interested in building strong relationships around a community-driven beautification project and supports the City’s strategic focus on Community Pride.
-All projects must:
+Successful projects will:

 - result in an enhancement to the neighborhood’s identity